-Around a quarter of a million students take on this life-changing experience every year and you’d be hard pushed to find one that wouldn’t recommend it to others considering doing the same.
+Around 250,000 students take on this life-changing experience every year and you’d be hard pushed to find anyone who wouldn’t recommend it to others considering doing the same.
 It is an incredible opportunity to make international contacts, learn a new language and broaden your cultural understandings.

 The most popular Erasmus cities